sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : A representation of information about physical and virtual “objects of interests”.
 Information elements are the building blocks that constitute the SACM information model.
 In the context of SACM, an information element that expresses a single value with a specific name is referred to as an Attribute (analogous to an attribute-value-pair).
 A set of attributes that is bundled into a more complex composite information element is referred to as a Subject.
 Every information element in the SACM information model has a unique name.
 Endpoint attributes or time stamps, for example, are represented as information elements in the SACM information model.

 Information Model:

 : An information model is an abstract representation of data, their properties, relationships between data and the operations that can be performed on the data.
 While there is some overlap with a data model, {{RFC3444}} distinguishes an information model as being protocol and implementation neutral whereas a data model would provide such details.
 The purpose of the SACM information model is to ensure interoperability between SACM data models (that are used as transport encoding) and to provide a standardized set of information elements for communication between SACM components.

 Interaction Model:

-: For now this is a Place-Holder.
-Is an interaction model that defines, for example, the operations on the control plane, such as registration or SACM component discovery, required?
+: The definition of specific sequences regarding the exchange of messages (data in motion), including, for exmaple,  conditional branching, thresholds and timers.
+An interaction model, for example, can be used to define operations, such as registration or discovery, on the control plane.
+A composition of data models for data in motion and a corresponding interaction model is a protocol.

 Internal Collector: